Audio consultant, innovator, designer and inspirational speaker.

 More recently, I have designed radio drama studios, created exciting new online experiences, managed the delivery of outside broadcast vehicles, playout systems and broadcast infrastructure.
 I invented the BBC Radio 3 “HD Sound” streaming service and have taken radio beyond stereo, leading delivery of all the BBC Proms Concerts in 2014 in surround sound without increasing production costs.

 I am a member of the Institute of Professional Sound and the Audio Engineering Society and speak at international conferences.
-If you need advice with studio design, workflow optimisation in your radio station or an inspirational speaker at your event, I can probably help.
+If you need to take advantage of the latest developments in audio technology, I can probably help.

 Listening Project Booth